Becoming a Dealer Member

 In Canada, becoming registered as an investment dealer, a mutual fund dealer, or a dual-registered firm, is a two-pronged process.
 The firm must:

-Information on how to apply for dealer registration with the CSA can be found on the websites for each jurisdiction.
-Please refer to the Regulatory Links below.
+Information on how to apply for dealer registration with CSA members that have not delegated firm registration to CIRO can be found on the CSA members’ websites.
+Links to the websites for each CSA member are provided in the Regulatory Links below.

-Once CIRO accepts a membership application for review, the applicant must pay a non-refundable application review deposit.
+Once CIRO accepts a membership application for review, the applicant must pay a non-refundable Entrance Fee.
 CIRO staff will provide the wire transfer instructions for submitting the payment.

-The amount of the non-refundable deposit is specific to the type of Dealer:
+The amount of the non-refundable Entrance Fee is specific to the type of Dealer:

-- $5,000 non-refundable deposit for a Level 4 Mutual Fund Dealer
+• $10,000 non-refundable Entrance Fee for a Level 4 Mutual Fund Dealer

 7. File Monthly Financial Reports (MFRs) starting the month the membership application is accepted for review.